 Confirm delivery and setup terms

-- If you’re buying online, review delivery coverage, assembly expectations, and any restrictions (stairs, room-of-choice rules, or handling fees).
+- Review delivery coverage, assembly expectations, and any restrictions, such as stairs, room-of-choice rules, or handling fees.

 -